Tickaroo/tikxml/docs/AnnotatingModelClasses_0_9.md

 ```

-With `@Element( typesByElement = @ElementNameMatcher(...) )` you can deal with polymorphism for lists the same way as already shown for other elements.
+With `@Element( typesByElement = @ElementNameMatcher(...) )` you can deal with polymorphism for lists the same way as already shown for other elements with different namings

 ## Paths
 Have a look at the following example: Imagine we have a xml representation of a bookstore with only one single book and one single newspaper: